 Tips For Avoiding Résumé Fraud

 Hiring a top-notch employment verification service is critical for combating lies on a résumé.
 Each employer also needs to play their part.

 - Conduct a detailed review of the résumé.
 Look out for any sudden changes in job responsibilities and unexplained employment gaps.
 Also, look out for inconsistencies between what was said in the cover letter, and the résumé contents.

 - Ask tough and technical questions during the interview.
 A good questioning strategy is to ask for specific dates.
 These can be verified later.

 - Conduct interviews which can test for the job specific skills which the applicants claim to possess in their résumé.

 - These tips, when combined with authenticating the job history using an employment verification service, can enable you to avoid résumé fraud.
 The ultimate result is that those hired will be the best choice for the job.

 What Are Some Key Employment Verification Terms?

 During the employment verification hiring process, there are certain terminologies which employers typically come across.
 To avoid any confusion, here is a definition of the most common jargon.

 Employment Verification.
-This confirms an individual’s past employment in terms of job title, employment dates, salary, eligibility for rehire and duties.
+This confirms an individual’s past employment and work history in terms of job title, employment dates, eligibility for rehire and duties.

 Résumé Fraud.
 This is where an applicant deliberately falsified the information on their résumé.
 They can do this by stretching employment dates, exaggerating their salaries, lying about their responsibilities and inserting false references.

 Reference Shield Laws.
 These are laws which protect employers who share factual information about their previous employees.
 These laws exist to limit liability in case former employees decide to sue.

 W2 Form.
 Employers send this form annually to the IRS, detailing each employee’s earnings and the amount withheld in taxes.
 The W2 form is the best indicator of an employee’s past employment.

 Work Number.
 This is a third-party verification service used by employers to house employment records.
 The Work Number is a database used by organizations to store employment and income information.
 This database can be queried to provide information for employment verification.